How Can I Prevent Snoring?

 - Avoid sleeping pills or other sedatives and sedating medications such as antihistamines.
-Although they put you to sleep, they relax your neck muscles, making your snoring worse.
+Although they put you to sleep, they relax your throat muscles, making your snoring worse.

 - Stop smoking.
-Smoking causes nasal and lung congestion, a major cause of snoring.
+Smoking causes nasal congestion, a major cause of snoring.